 We have just seen how it is that in order to achieve His objective in creating the universe the Lord created man so that he is in spiritual equilibrium and has the capacity to choose.
 We know only too well that we do not always have the opportunity to do as we please.
 We are free to choose what our attitudes will be.
 They can be either good or bad, selfish or unselfish, heavenly or hellish.
 We choose.
-This is what free will is all about.
-And even though the exercise of that free will may lead to disorder in thought and intention, hell in the mind and hell in the body and in action, the Lord, of necessity, permits this.
-He permits it not because He wills it; not because He wants to see people suffering and hurt; not because, at least in theory, He can't do anything about it; but because to do anything to suspend free will, to openly cut across the free choices and decisions people make, would be a greater tragedy than anything we can imagine.
+This is what freedom is all about.
+And even though the exercise of that freedom may lead to disorder in thought and intention, hell in the mind and hell in the body and in action, the Lord, of necessity, permits this.
+He permits it not because He wills it; not because He wants to see people suffering and hurt; not because, at least in theory, He can't do anything about it; but because to do anything about it; to suspend freedom; to openly cut across the free decisions people make; would be a greater tragedy than anything we can imagine.

 God is not responsible for evil.
 But He permits evil.
 He does everything possible to prevent evil breaking out.
-But He will not over ride our free will if that is the only way to prevent it breaking out.
-Evil comes about because of our choices in its favour and God will not cut across those choices, or deny us those choices, to prevent it.
+But He will not over ride our freedom if that is the only way to prevent it breaking out.

-The second thing which arises here is this.

-Man has free will because he, his mind and spirit, is held mid way between heaven and hell.
-Each influence him in equal measure.
+The second thing I wanted to mention was this.
+Man has freewill because he is (as to his mind or spirit) held midway between heaven and hell.
+Each influences him in equal measure.
 Neither is permitted to press too heavily upon him.

-Imagine a situation where the influences of hell or of evil, did begin to press too heavily and the influences of heaven were too weak to counter balance them.
-Imagine a situation where unwittingly people were going forward into evil, doing evil not because they had freely chosen to do it but because the impulses reaching them were so strong as to tumble and sweep them along in front and irrespective of any conscious decision in their favour.

-This is the situation which developed in the period prior to the Lord's Coming on Earth.
+However, imagine a situation where the influences of hell did begin to press too heavily and the influences from heaven were too weak to counterbalance them.
+Imagine a situation where unwittingly, as it were, man was going forward into evil; doing evil not because he had freely chosen to do it but because the currents reaching him from hell had begun to sweep him along.
+This is the situation which developed in the period prior to the Lord's Coming on earth.
 This is why He needed to come.
-He needed to restore the equilibrium which was on the point of being lost; to set the balance right again; to give man back the opportunity to choose what he would become.
-This is why God took on human nature.
-By continual victories on temptation conflicts He at last restored the structure within the context of which life is received by us and as the result of which we are in equilibrium and have the ability to choose.
+He needed to restore spiritual freedom; to set the balance right again; to give man back the opportunity to choose what he would become.
+This is why He took on human nature so that He could meet the power of hell face to face and overcome it.
+He restored the structure within the context life is received by us and as the result we are in equilibrium and have the capacity to choose.